 -K copies your current keyring into the new system to avoid signature issues during package install.

-Fstab The fstab file can be used to define how disk partitions, various other block devices, or remote filesystems should be mounted into the filesystem.
+The fstab file defines how disk partitions, other block devices, or remote filesystems should be mounted.

 With the base system installed, it’s time to chroot into it and finalize the configuration.